Current Retail: $49.49

 FIT AND SIZING

 The harness, adjusted to its smallest size, may be a smidge large for him.
-However, it does hold him securely, does not irritate him at all, allows for freedom of movement, and will easily permit his wearing a winter jacket under the harness.
+However, it does hold him securely, does not irritate him at all, allows for freedom of movement, and has easily permitted his wearing a winter jacket under the harness.
+No snow was found to accumulate under the front harness plate.
 The harness that is just a bit large in front adjustment is preferable to a harness that is too small; the maximum strap adjustment allows the harness to be used safely and comfortably.

 Our other dog Gryphon, at 74 pounds, with a very thick neck ruff, is at the upper end of the LARGE size range.
 For Gryphon, the harness is a bit small, and if we had selected a harness for Gryphon to test, we would have selected the XL size.
 The LARGE side has too much unpadded strap webbing, and binds around his shoulders.
 He would be unable to wear one of his jackets beneath the LARGE harness.